There is no other stroller like the Austlen Entourage.

 In most tandems, the infant seat goes down by your knees or in the front of the stroller, so I love the placement of the rear infant seat on this stroller.

 You can also add an infant seat up front, which allows it to be used for twins (below)!

-The second seat can be bought separately for $169.
-It faces rear and holds up to 35 lbs, so it’s perfect for your littlest.
+It’s modular, reclinable and can hold a child up to 40 lbs (average age about 3.5-4).
 When not in use, it folds out of the way.
 Furthermore, the stroller can fold with the second seat still attached, which we love!
 Removing seats to fold a stroller is a huge peeve of mine.

 The second seat reclines about halfway – enough for a nap, but not enough for a newborn.
 For your newborn (0-6 months), you should either put him in the front seat (in fully reclined “bassinet mode”) or get a rear car seat attachment.
 The second seat comes with a canopy of its own, which is pretty rare for a back seat of a tandem stroller.

 Yes, you can recline both seats at the same time in the fully expanded position.
 Say what?
 Two kids reclined in a tandem at the same time??
 This is another rare and sought-after feature (below).

 The jump seat/standing board is sold separately for $299 and is ideal for your older toddlers and preschoolers who are too cool to ride in a stroller seat, but still need an occasional lift on your longer outings.
 Note: You can also purchase the Sit-Stand Bundle for $1,369.